ibm-cloud-docs/satellite/responsibilities.md

 |{{site.data.keyword.satelliteshort}} Configuration | <ul><li>Deploy apps consistently across clusters and locations.</li><li>Provide the ability to control access to configurations via {{site.data.keyword.cloud_notm}} IAM.</li></ul> | <ul><li>Create your Kubernetes configuration files by following the security standards that you want to comply to, such as by using security context constraints.
 You are responsible for the security and compliance of your apps.</li></ul> |
 |{{site.data.keyword.satelliteshort}} Link | <ul><li>Establish a secure connection between {{site.data.keyword.cloud_notm}} and {{site.data.keyword.satelliteshort}} locations by using the {{site.data.keyword.satelliteshort}} link connector.</li><li>Provide the ability to control access to endpoints via {{site.data.keyword.cloud_notm}} IAM.</li><li>Provide the ability to monitor network traffic between your location and endpoints outside of your location.</li></ul> | <ul><li>Set up and audit link endpoints across locations.</li></ul> |
 | {{site.data.keyword.satelliteshort}}-enabled services | <ul><li>Review each service's documentation for additional responsibilities that IBM maintains.</li></ul> | <ul><li>Review each service's documentation for additional responsibilities that you fulfill when you use these services.</li></ul> |
 {: caption="Table 4.
-Responsibilities for security and regulation compliance" caption-side="top"}
+Responsibilities for security and regulation compliance." caption-side="top"}
 {: summary="The rows are read from left to right.
 The first column describes the task that a party might have responsibility for.
 The second column describes {{site.data.keyword.IBM_notm}} responsibilities for that task.
 The third column describes your responsibilities as the customer for that task."}

 <br />